JacobEvelyn/friends/README.md

 If you have an idea,
 [make a GitHub Issue](https://github.com/JacobEvelyn/friends/issues/new)!
-Suggestions are very very welcome, and often are implemented very quickly.
+Suggestions are very very welcome, and usually are implemented very quickly.
 And if you'd like to do the implementing yourself:

 1. Fork it (https://github.com/JacobEvelyn/friends/fork)